Frequently Asked Questions

 5. Stay grounded in the participant experience.
 Write as if we are observing your program in real time.
 What would we actually see happening?

-• Common reasons include the project focuses on changing others rather than helping participants examine themselves, the proposal describes intentions but not what actually happens, there is no clear moment where perspective shifts, or the language sounds aligned but the experience itself is vague or abstract.
+Common reasons include the project focuses on changing others rather than helping participants examine themselves, the proposal describes intentions but not what actually happens, there is no clear moment where perspective shifts, or the language sounds aligned but the experience itself is vague or abstract.
+Please also keep in mind that due to the highly competitive nature of this process, we expect to receive more proposals than we able to support.

-• We fund United States based 501(c)(3) public charities or organizations with a 501(c)(3) fiscal sponsor.
-Organizations must have a sustained budget of at least 500,000 dollars.
+We fund United States based 501(c)(3) public charities or organizations with a 501(c)(3) fiscal sponsor.
+Organizations must have a sustained annual budget of at least 500,000 dollars.

 We look at the full project budget and how clearly the requested funding supports the core experience.
 Strong proposals show how our funding directly enables the moments of reflection and perspective shift described in the application.